-How you think about the events and people in your life can either help you reframe things in more positive ways that help you cope or take you down a rabbit hole of negative thinking and feeling bad about yourself, other people, and your future prospects.
+How you think about the events and people in your life can either help you reframe things in more positive ways that help you cope or take you down a rabbit hole of negative thinking and feeling bad about yourself, other people, and your prospects.
 Unhealthy ways of thinking and reacting to things can cause depression and anxiety, prolong stressors, and create chronically stressed states of mind that can affect your heart health and immunity.
-Although you can’t always control what you think, you can learn to identify when you’re sinking into a negative pattern and then reboot and redirect your thinking along a more constructive or hopeful path.
-If you keep redirecting your negative thinking over months and years, you may even change the patterns of neural connections in your brain so you react to life’s events in more grounded ways, with less panic and judgment.
+You can’t always control what you think, but you can learn to identify when you’re sinking into a negative pattern, and then reboot and redirect your thinking along a more constructive or hopeful path.
+If you keep redirecting your negative thinking over months and years, you may even change the patterns of neural connections in your brain so that you react to life’s events in more grounded ways, with less panic and judgment.

 Although it’s natural and can be healthy to self-reflect, reflection becomes problematic when it’s negative, excessive, and repetitive.
-Rumination is a kind of negative thinking in which we get mentally stuck and keep spinning our wheels without making progress like a car stuck in a snowdrift.
+Rumination is a kind of negative thinking in which we get mentally stuck and keep spinning our wheels without making progress, like a car stuck in a snowdrift.
 Rumination can make you more and more anxious as you keep thinking of more and more negative outcomes that could possibly happen.
-If you feel lonely, you may think about being lonely forever, never meeting the right partner, never having kids, losing all your friends and ending up alone in a ditch.
+If you feel lonely, you may think about being lonely forever, never meeting the right partner, never having kids, losing all your friends, and ending up alone in a ditch.
 Ruminating can also make you feel depressed.
 You may focus on how bad you feel, why you feel so bad, what you did wrong to get in this situation, and how things could get worse and you could mess things up even more.
-Before you know it, you start to feel like a total loser and this interferes with your motivation to take steps to solve the problem.
+Before you know it, you start to feel like a loser, and this interferes with your motivation to take steps to solve the problem.

-To visit Melanie's new website, click here.
+To visit my new website, click here.

-Melanie Greenberg, Ph.D. is a clinical psychologist, life coach, author, and national speaker.
-She practices in Mill Valley, CA and online.
+Melanie Greenberg, Ph.D., is a clinical psychologist, life coach, author, and national speaker.
+She practices in Mill Valley, CA, and online.
 Her expertise is in helping clients manage life and relationships using mindfulness, self-care, and de-stressing tools supported by research.